module Markup:sig..end

 All signals for which String.concat "" ss' = "" are then dropped.

-val normalize_text : ([> `Text of string list ] as 'a, 's) stream -> ('a, 's) stream
+val normalize_text : ([> `Text of string list ] as 'a, 's) stream -> ('a, 's) stream`Text signals, then eliminates all empty strings,

 ([> content_signal ] as 'a, 's) stream ->

-Adjusts the whitespace in the `Text signals in the given stream so that the output appears nicely-indented when the stream is converted to bytes and written.
+the output appears nicely-indented when the stream is converted to bytes and

-val html5 : ([< signal ], 's) stream -> (signal, 's) stream
+written.val html5 : ([< signal ], 's) stream -> (signal, 's) streamval xhtml :

 ?dtd:[< `Frameset_1_0 | `Strict_1_0 | `Strict_1_1 | `Transitional_1_0 ] ->

-([< signal ], 's) stream -> (signal, 's) stream
+([< signal ], 's) stream -> (signal, 's) streamhtml5, but does not strip processing instructions, and

-val xhtml_entity : string -> string option
+The default is `Strict_1_1.val xhtml_entity : string -> string option~entity

-strings_to_bytes s is the stream of all the bytes of all strings in s.
+argument of parse_xml when parsing XHTML.val strings_to_bytes : (string, 's) stream -> (char, 's) streamstrings_to_bytes s is the stream of all the bytes of all strings in

-module type ASYNCHRONOUS = sig .. end
+module type ASYNCHRONOUS =sig..end

 The HTML parser seeks to implement section 8 of the HTML5 specification.
 That section describes a parser, part of a full-blown user agent, that is building up a DOM representation of an HTML document.
 Markup.ml is neither inherently part of a user agent, nor does it build up a DOM representation.
 With respect to section 8 of HTML5, Markup.ml is concerned with only the syntax.
 When that section requires that the user agent perform an action, Markup.ml emits enough information for a hypothetical user agent based on it to be able to decide to perform this action.
 Likewise, Markup.ml seeks to emit enough information for a hypothetical user agent to build up a conforming DOM.